btozer/gmg/README.md

 Then gmg may be installed using pip (https://packaging.python.org/tutorials/installing-packages/).

-The following command will install GMG and all of its dependencies within your local anaconda python site-packages dir.

-Using pip all of the gmg dependencies can be installed.

-This will install and all of its dependencies with your local anaconda python site-packages directory.
+pip will install and all of its dependencies with your local anaconda python site-packages directory.

-gmg can then be installed by running the following command in the dir where you have the source code downloaded.
+gmg can then be installed by running the following command in the dir where you have downloaded or git-cloned the source code.
-This will install gmg into your local anaconda python site-packages dir.

     pip install .

-or for a local installation

-pip install .
+THis will place gmg with your local anaconda python site-packages dir.

 **Launching gmg**